spdx/spdx-3-model/model/AI/Properties/autonomyType.md

 ## Summary

-Captures if a human is in the loop.
+States if a human is involved in the decisions of the AI software.

 ## Description

-It is a field of presence type that indicates if a human is in the loop in the AI software for any of the decisions or if it's fully automatic.
+AutonomyType indicates if a human is involved in any of the decisions of the AI software or if that software is fully automatic.

 ## Metadata